SAF officer to be charged over death of NSF Liu Kai, 5 others face charges for leaking photos

 SINGAPORE: An officer from the Singapore Armed Forces (SAF) will be charged in court on Friday (Oct 25) over the death of full-time national serviceman (NSF) Liu Kai.

-Captain Ong Lin Jie, 28, will be charged with a rash act causing death, the police said in a news release.
+Captain Ong Lin Jie, 28, will be charged with a rash act causing death, the police said.

 Five other people also face charges under the Official Secrets Act for leaking photographs of the incident.